LinuxHackersClub/presentations/LCLG/1-bash.md

 Here Bash will first run the `grep "Some text" file.txt` command and check its exit code (remember `$?`?).
 If it is zero, then it will run the first echo and continue running code after `fi` keyword.
 Otherwise, it will run and check exit code of the second `grep` command and decide which `echo` to run

 But how do you compare some variables?
 It seems like you need a command to run there, but which?
-And this is where the fun begins
+And this is where the fun begins.
 If you prefer plain POSIX syntax, the you have `test` command or `[  ]` structure - both are effectively the same.
 Comparing strings here can be done using `test STRING1 = STRING2` or `[ STRING1 = STRING2 ]` (notice the spaces - there are necessary here!), but with integers you only have flags: `[ 2 -ge 1 ]` is *2 >= 1*.
 This often looks ugly and not convenient so Bash has another syntax

 Faster and easier operator `[[  ]]` comes in hands when you write Bash scripts (who cares about POSIX anyway?).
 Using it you can compare integers normally: `[[ 1 == 1 ]]` (double equality sign is the same as single one), `[[ 3 < 5 ]]`.
 For strings everythings stays the same - `[[ -z STRING ]]` checks if STRING is zero-length.
 In general, you should prefer this syntax over `[  ]` and `test` for it being [more safe and fast](for example, [ $var = abc ] will give you error if $var is empty, so you can often see [ "x$var" = "xval" ])

-To inverse the result of the command or comparison running in `if`, use `if !
-COMMAND` or `if [[ !
-CONDITION ]]` or `if ! [[ CONDITION ]]`
+---

+# Branching code

+Other ways to branch code are given below

+## Using logical operators

-In some cases it is inconvenient to write `if-then-fi` if you run just one-two commands in this branch, so you can use logical operators `&&` *and* and `||` *or*.
-For example, these two snippets behave the same
+In some cases it is inconvenient to write `if-then-fi` if you run just one-two commands in this branch, so you can use logical operators `&&` *and*, `||` *or* and `!` *not* (the last can be used both in `[[  ]]` structure and before a command).
+For example, these two snippets behave exactly the same

 ```bash
 [[ "$var" = "test" ]] && echo "This is test"